 Picture: therascreen PITX2 RGQ PCR Kit – workflow

 The therascreen PITX2 RGQ PCR assay is a CE-certified test.
 The whole workflow from sample to insight is performed using readily available kits within 48 hours.

-Kits can be ordered on the manufacturer’s homepage (further details see manufacturer’s homepage)
+Kits can be ordered at manufacturer’s homepage (for further details klick here).

 therascreen PITX2 RGQ PCR requirements:

 For test performance the following sample material is required: